Education (EDUC)

 Internet Technology Fundamentals with Hardware, Software & Operating Systems

-This course introduces educators to the fundamentals of computers including terminology, hardware, software, and operating systems.
+terminology, hardware, software, and operating systems.
 Students will learn about selecting, managing and maintaining educational technology for schools.
 The fundamentals of the Internet, including its origins, evolution, and design will be discussed.
 Students will gain a basic understanding of web content languages, website management, and design/usability principles including accessibility.
 Critical Internet issues such as security, privacy, and copyright, will be explored within the context of educational technology and schools.
 This course is part of an approved set of courses that fulfill the requirements leading to the Illinois State Board of Education (ISBE) Endorsement for Technology Specialist.
 Writing assignments, as appropriate to the discipline, are required.

 Grade of C or better in EDUC 226